MilosFe/ReactTracker/README.md

 main specifications:

 - If you add a bunch of weather reports in succession, you'll notice that the colors are seemingly random.
-In fact, they adhere to certain rules:
-  1. All colors are as random as possible.
+While they are generally as random as possible, they adhere to two important rules:
-  2. No two consecutive reports have the same color, avoiding large patches of the same color, especially in the single-column view on mobile.
+  + No two consecutive reports have the same color, keeping color sequences spread out, especially in the single-column view on mobile.
-  3. Once a color is set for a report, it must persist even when other reports are deleted.
-This can result in clumping of colors depending on how items are deleted, but this rule is considered more important than rule #2 for the sake of readability.
+  + Once a color is set for a report, it must persist even when other reports are deleted.
+This can result in clumping of colors depending on order of deletion, but this rule is considered more important than the first for the sake of readability.

 - The search box includes an autosuggest using values from Apixu.
-This can be helpful to get differences between identically named cities since Apixu's weather api only makes a best (though reasonably accurate) guess at any request for a current weather report.
+This can be helpful to get differences between identically named cities since Apixu's weather api only makes a best (though reasonably accurate) guess at any city names.
 Note that this search box does differ slightly from the designs in that it clears the value after each selection - I chose this in order to allow rapidly adding different cities without overriding differing browser defaults on handling input fields in relation to focus, selections, and click handling.

 - The icons shown in each report are not random.
-They are programmed to check the actual weather conditions for that location and give the best graphical interpretation.
+They are programmed to check the actual weather conditions for that location and give an appropriate graphical interpretation.
 Theoretically this could be done more accurately by using Apixu's text interpretation of the conditions, but without a publicly available list of possible values to be returned, computation on our end is required to avoid using fallback icons too often.
-Alternatively, they also provide a link to their own icons, but this particular project needed to use the Meteocon[Meteocon] library.
+Alternatively, they also provide a link to their own icons, but this particular project uses the [Meteocon][Meteocon] library, as per the designs.

 Have fun playing with it, and let me know if you have any questions!